 Admission: 3,150 yen

 Note: You cannot buy tickets for the Gion Corner shows in advance or online, you must arrive at the theatre around 30-40 minutes prior to the show commencing.
-You can check schedules and details here.
+You can check the schedules and details here.

 Sample Japanese Cuisine at Ninnen-Zaka

-When you start to feel a little hungry, venture to the streets of Ninnen-Zaka and Sannen-Zaka which are perhaps some of the most picturesque in Kyoto lined with tearooms, tiny restaurants and quirky artisanal stores where you can buy unique Japanese handicrafts and souvenirs.
+When you start to feel a little hungry, venture to the streets of Ninnen-Zaka and Sannen-Zaka which are perhaps some of the most picturesque in Kyoto lined with tearooms, tiny restaurants, and quirky artisanal stores where you can buy unique Japanese handicrafts and souvenirs.